Micah Bowers

 Why buttons?

-Buttons are brimming with variables like height, width, label length, internal padding, state, and theme.
-By building a basic button system, we’ll learn the immense value of using Figma with a component-based mindset and the Figma components library.
+Buttons in Figma are brimming with variables like height, width, label length, internal padding, state, and theme.
+By understanding how to make a button in Figma, we’ll learn the immense value of using Figma with a component-based mindset and the Figma components library.

 *Editor’s Note: This written tutorial was derived from a video tutorial created by David Luhr of Build UX.